Yaco-Sistemas/yith-library-server/docs/source/configuration.rst

 :program:`Yith Library Server` comes with two configuration templates, one for development and one for production purposes.
 You should copy one of these templates instead of editing them because that would make the upgrade process easier.
+These templates are located inside the :file:`config-templates` directory of the main ``yithlibraryserver`` Python package.

 The development template is named :file:`development.ini` and the production template is named :file:`production.ini`.
 These templates